Alliance for Healthy Communities (AHC), Kigali-Rwanda

 - Performs other related duties as assigned or requested.

-- Bachelor’s degree in accounting is mandatory; Masters level in Accounting preferred
+- Bachelor’s degree in accounting is mandatory; ACCA or CPA certifications preferred.

 - Five years or more relevant work experience in accounting, preferably in NGO.
 Auditing experience is a plus.

 - Hands-on experience in bookkeeping, accounting, journal entries, general ledger through financial statements, analysis and budget.

 - Knowledge of USAID Rules and Regulations, U.S. Government Uniform Guidance administrative requirements, cost principles, and audit requirements for federal awards, and Rwanda laws regarding grants and contracts.

 - Working knowledge of fund accounting and generally accepted accounting principles (GAAP).

 - Highly detail oriented, organized, responsive and have good follow-through skills.

 - Team player with strong leadership and analytical skills.